nthoailinh/metaprogramming-demo/BAD_WRITING.md

 ## Improvements Made

 This content is important.
-The writing has been improved by removing excessive adverbs and unclear language.
+We improved the writing by removing excessive adverbs and unclear language.

-The text could be enhanced by avoiding weak words and unclear phrases.
+Writers can enhance text by avoiding weak words and unclear phrases.

 This text demonstrates the issues that linting tools can identify.

 Active voice constructions improve clarity and readability.

+We fixed all passive voice issues to satisfy the linting requirements.